willsower/AcceptED_Blog/Blog/posts/database_design.md

 * Link
 * Pinned (y, n)
 * Folder (in main folder if Null)
-* Type (Resources, Cirriculum)
+* Type (Resources, Curriculum)

-I will complete these attribute lists and tackle organizing the cirriculum structure in another blog.
+I will complete these attribute lists and tackle organizing the curriculum structure in another blog.

 I also need to communicate with the design team about how Modules should work.
 Is a Module a set of Tasks, or is there more to it?